Kontsevich's Characteristic Classes as Topological Invariants of Configuration Space Bundles: Introduction

 \subsection{Statement of main result}

 Throughout Sections 1-5, let $M$ be a closed smooth $d$-dimensional manifold whose $R$-homology groups are the same as that of the $d$-sphere, where $R=\Z$ or $\R$, and let $\i$ be a fixed point in $M$.
 Let $\ccM{2}$ be the configuration space of 2 ordered, not equal and not $\i$, points in $M$, compactified by the Fulton-MacPherson compactification.
 More precisely, $\ov{C}_2(M,\i)$ is obtained from $M\sx M$ by first blowing up $\i\sx\i$ and then blowing up the strict transforms of $\i\sx M$, $M\sx\i$ and the diagonal $\De$.
+(All the blow-ups we use are oriented.)
 Denote by $f_+,f_-:\ccM{2}\to M$ the two forgetful maps lifting

 respectively.
 So, $(f_-,f_+):\ccM{2}\to M\sx M$ is the blow down map.

 Denote by $\Diff_+(M)$ (resp. $\Homeo_+(M)$) the group of orientation-preserving diffeomorphisms (resp. homeomorphisms) of $M$, with the Whitney (resp. compact-open) topology, and define